jackyangzzh/jackyang.io/_projects/polyspace.md

 sitemap: false

 ---
-PolySpaceVR is a virtual reality social platform for customizability and small group gatherings.
+PolySpaceVR is a virtual reality social platform designed for customizable small group gatherings.

 ## Description

-Poly Space VR is a low poly, lightweight, open-source social platform where you can meet and chat with your friends in VR.
-You can create and share your own Poly Spaces by following the guidelines.
-Each month, an incredible version of Poly Space VR will be selected and uploaded to Meta Quest Store so everyone can join in on the fun!
+Poly Space VR is a low-poly, lightweight, open-source social platform where you can meet and chat with friends in VR.
+You can create and share your own Poly Spaces by following our guidelines.
+Each month, an outstanding community-created version of Poly Space VR is selected and published to the Meta Quest Store for everyone to enjoy!

 ![Polyspace on Meta Quest Store](/assets/img/projects/Screenshot Store.webp){:loading="lazy"}
 Available on Meta Quest Store